wiredimpact/simple-razoo-donations/readme.txt

 3. Example of embedded, rendered razoo widget

 == Changelog ==

+= 1.0 =
+* Added a settings page along with an editor button to easily add the widget to any page or post.

 = 0.9 =
 * submitting to WP repository, readme, screenshots